ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 * 6 biometries
 **TODO** Send annual data for the series, mail sent to Janis

+**yellow series: 2 values updated in the db and 8 new values inserted in the database
 ### annex 3

-**TODO*** Mail sent to Janis, add EMU, change sex ratio format (currently as hour), add new_data
+**TODO*** Mail sent to Janis, add EMU, change sex ratio format (currently as hour), add new_data **
+*Silver: new series: 2 new values inserted in the database
+         *new dataseries:  8 new values inserted in the database
+         *new biometry: 5 new values inserted in the database
 ### annex 4

 * 202 new values inserted in the database